 Take a look at our top recommendations for credit card spending during the coronavirus outbreak.

-Points Panda loves the Chase Freedom Flex .
+Points Panda loves the Chase Freedom Flex.
 While it’s technically billed in the cashback credit cards category, most savvy users know that combining this card with a Chase Sapphire-branded card allows you to transfer points to travel providers or redeem for travel at a 25% bonus (or 50% bonus if you combine your points with a Chase Sapphire Reserve.
-If you know a Chase Sapphire card is in your future, the Chase Freedom Flex is a great way to start building those UR points before committing to an annual fee.
+If you think you’re going to get a Chase Sapphire Reserve Card in the near future, the Chase Freedom Flex is a great way to start building those UR points before committing to an annual fee.
 With a limited 5x return on revolving categories that regularly include everyday spendings like supermarkets and gas, it’s one of the best no annual fee cards available.
-Chase is currently offering a generous signup bonus.

 Chase Freedom Unlimited